YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Legal Stuff
 +++++++++++

-YottaDB is owned and copyrighted by `YottaDB LLC <http://yottadb.com/>`_ and is available for the GNU/Linux platforms on x86_64 and Raspberry Pi hardware under the terms of the `GNU Affero General Public License Version 3 <http://www.gnu.org/licenses/agpl.txt>`_ .
+YottaDB® is owned and copyrighted by `YottaDB LLC <http://yottadb.com/>`_ and is available for the GNU/Linux platforms on x86_64 and Raspberry Pi hardware under the terms of the `GNU Affero General Public License Version 3 <http://www.gnu.org/licenses/agpl.txt>`_ .
 Source and binary can be downloaded from the `YottaDB project page at GitLab <https://gitlab.com/YottaDB/DB/YDB>`_ .

-GT.M is owned and copyrighted by `Fidelity Information Services, LLC <http://www.fisglobal.com/>`_, and is available for the x86_64 GNU/Linux platform under the terms of the `GNU Affero General Public License version 3 <http://www.gnu.org/licenses/agpl.txt>`_.
+GT.M™ is owned and copyrighted by `Fidelity Information Services, LLC <http://www.fisglobal.com/>`_, and is available for the x86_64 GNU/Linux platform under the terms of the `GNU Affero General Public License version 3 <http://www.gnu.org/licenses/agpl.txt>`_.
 Source and binary can be downloaded from the `GT.M project page at Source Forge <http://sourceforge.net/projects/fis-gtm>`_ .

 The core of VistA (so called “FOIA VistA”) is in the public domain through the US Freedom of Information Act.
 Source and object code are available on one of the hard drive images.
 As noted above, no understanding of VistA itself is required or assumed for the workshop.